rsksmart/powpeg-node/README.md

 ## Software installation help
-Disclaimer: this documentation will be specific for macOS operative system.
+Disclaimer: this documentation will be specific for macOS operating system.

 ### **Java JDK 1.8**